Dragon Tree – Conflict – Five of Evergreens (Wands)

 Genus: Dracaena – Family: Asparagaceae

 The spirit of the dragon tree is here to help us face the conflicting and chaotic forces that are at play in our life.
-It also reminds us that chaos can necessary as a creative force for bringing about change.
+It also reminds us that chaos can be a necessary force for creating positive change.

-Today dragon’s blood is sourced from Daemonorops, a genus of sustainable rattan palm, not related to the Dracaena,whose fruit is used to create “Dragon’s Blood” resin, essential oil and tinctures etc. These seeds are also harvested as Buddhist prayer beads.
+Today dragon’s blood is sourced from Daemonorops, a genus of sustainable rattan palm, not related to the Dracaena.
+The fruit of the Daemonorops draco, are used to produce “Dragon’s Blood” resin, essential oil and tinctures etc.

 Message: This is a time to make peace with our inner demons, no matter how frightening they may appear, and that our wounded selves are always longing to be understood and loved.
 Dragon tree encourages us to see past our fear and into the future when the conflict no longer exists.
 By connecting with this vision of peace we are able to bring that vision into our hearts in the present moment.
 Seek out peaceful resolutions that harm no one.
 Clear the air of any conflict, heavy energy or misunderstanding.
 If these areas of life are unattended they can create stagnation, which blocks forward movement.
 Look for new and sustainable solutions for peace.